ensembles4612/product_demand_forecast_using_DeepAR_Amazon_SageMaker/README.md

-# Product Demand Forecast Using DeepAR Algorithm in SageMaker AWS
+# Product Demand Forecast Using DeepAR as Endpoint deployed with API Gateway and AWS Lambda in SageMaker

 ## Project Highlights

+* predicted monthly volume demand(hectoliters) for 350 Agency-SKU combination beer products simultaneously based on not only their own historical data but also other impactful features such as price and promotions using DeepAR in SageMaker AWS
+* trained and fine-tuned the DeepAR models using auto-tuning job, a built-in function in Sagemaker, and obtained test error(RMSE)=760
+* deployed the model as an endpoint and invoked it using API Gateway and AWS Lambda to make predictions on https://wol03vnof2.execute-api.us-east-2.amazonaws.com/beta (deleted to stop billing)
+* Forecasted with a cold start: making predictions for unseen Agency-SKU combinations

 ## Project Object